 You Are Clean

 In Christ, you have been made clean, pure, blameless, and holy.
 You are a saint, and that means that you are holy.
 In fact, the words holy and saint are translated from the exact same Greek word hagios.

+Do you think of yourself as holy and blameless?
+Probably not.
+There is someone who loves to bring up the events of our pasts and throw them in our faces.
+Satan is not called the accuser of the brethren for nothing!
+When he hurls those accusations at us, we can remind the accuser what God says about us.

 Zechariah 3:1-5

 Next I saw Joshua the high priest standing before the angel of the Lord, with Satan standing at his right hand to accuse him.
 The Lord said to Satan, “May the Lord rebuke you, Satan!
 May the Lord, who has chosen Jerusalem, rebuke you!
 Isn’t this man like a burning stick snatched from the fire?”
 Now Joshua was dressed in filthy clothes as he stood there before the angel.
 The angel spoke up to those standing all around, “Remove his filthy clothes.”
 Then he said to Joshua, “I have freely forgiven your iniquity and will dress you in fine clothing.”
 Then I spoke up, “Let a clean turban be put on his head.”
 So they put a clean turban on his head and clothed him, while the angel of the Lord stood nearby.